 or

-In stage IV, the cancer has spread to other parts of the body, such as the lung, liver, brain, spinal cord, bone, soft tissue (including muscle), gastrointestinal (GI) tract, and/or distant lymph nodes.
+In stage IV, the cancer has spread to other parts of the body, such as the lung, liver, brain, spinal cord, bone, soft tissue (including muscle), digestive tract, and/or distant lymph nodes.
 Cancer may have spread to places in the skin far away from where it first started.

-Different types of treatment are available for patients with melanoma.
+Different types of treatment are available for people with melanoma.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
-A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
+A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for people with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
-Patients may want to think about taking part in a clinical trial.
-Some clinical trials are open only to patients who have not started treatment.
+People may want to think about taking part in a clinical trial.
+Some clinical trials are open only to people who have not started treatment.

-After the doctor removes all the melanoma that can be seen at the time of the surgery, some patients may be given chemotherapy after surgery to kill any cancer cells that are left.
-Chemotherapy given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+After the doctor removes all the melanoma that can be seen at the time of the surgery, some people may be given chemotherapy after surgery to kill any cancer cells that are left.
+Chemotherapy given after the surgery to lower the risk that the cancer will come back is called adjuvant therapy.

-Surgery to remove cancer that has spread to the lymph nodes, lung, gastrointestinal (GI) tract, bone, or brain may be done to improve the patient’s quality of life by controlling symptoms.
+Surgery to remove cancer that has spread to the lymph nodes, lung, digestive tract, bone, or brain may be done to improve quality of life by controlling symptoms.

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).

 One type of regional chemotherapy is hyperthermic isolated limb perfusion.
 With this method, anticancer drugs go directly to the arm or leg the cancer is in.
 The flow of blood to and from the limb is temporarily stopped with a tourniquet.
 A warm solution with the anticancer drug is put directly into the blood of the limb.
 This gives a high dose of drugs to the area where the cancer is.